 The effect of the U.S. Supreme Court’s decision in South Dakota v.
-Wayfair, Inc. on June 21, 2018, on June 21, 2018, is that an out-of-state seller with no physical presence in Alabama (i.e., remote seller) is required to collect and remit Alabama sellers use tax through the Simplified Sellers Use Tax (SSUT) program if total taxable sales into Alabama for the previous calendar year are above $250,000.
+Wayfair, Inc. on June 21, 2018, is that an out-of-state seller with no physical presence in Alabama (i.e., remote seller) is required to collect and remit Alabama sellers use tax through the Simplified Sellers Use Tax (SSUT) program if total retail sales (taxable and nontaxable) into Alabama for the previous calendar year are above $250,000.
 Remote sellers with sales below this amount may also apply to participate in the SSUT program.
 Alternatively, this obligation may be satisfied by collecting and remitting under Alabama’s traditional state and local use tax regime.

 A remote seller is an out-of-state seller that has no physical presence in Alabama.